 - Moving back home will fast-track my savings goals.

 That last one was a little hard to swallow, I’m can’t lie!
 Yet, it has been one of the best decisions.
 Living at home as an adult is not at all the mark of shame it was in prior generations.
-Among millennials, it’s often viewed as a smart financial move.
+Among millennials, it’s typically viewed as an enviable and smart financial move.
 I am very thankful to my parents.
 I can’t tell you how many people told me they were envious of the fact that I could live at home and that they’d do it in a heartbeat if they could.
-Plus, I was able to help my family with all kinds of things and spend more time with my two sisters, who are currently in high school (freshman) and college (sophomore).
+Plus, I was able to help my family with all kinds of things and spend more time with them.
 I spent a little less than two years saving and about three months seriously searching before I found a home with the features I wanted, in my desired area and price range.
 Below are the tips I found helpful in the process.
 If you want to buy a home in the near future, keep reading!

-While you’re Waiting… The time after you’ve decided to buy but before you engage a realtor can be very productive!
-Use this time to explore and narrow down the areas you like best.
+The time after you’ve decided to buy but before you engage a realtor can still be very productive!
+Use this time to explore and narrow down the areas of town you like best.
 Assess and research your home furnishing needs.
 Determine the style and size home you’ll need.
 Following are some questions to ask and answer during this in-between time:

 - What style of home do I want/need?